The Land Of Gods

 The duo shared a moment of silence from their vantage point.

 “We were gone a matter of hours.
-That god realm have a different rate of time?”
+That god realm has a different rate of time?”

 A little chuckle came from behind Ahlia’s plague mask.